SoaAlex/DevOpsProject_PALCOUX_COLLOT_SOARES/README.md

 ## 1. Work performed

 ### Web application
 The web application is based on the module 4.
 We pimped it up a little bit by adding the Swagger UI.
 We also make every mocha tests working (you can try it yourself by launching npm test) and even added others.
+To launch our application, you must have started the redis server before. the app allows through an API to access user data stored in the redis server.

+1. We need to install dependencies : "npm install"
+2. we can test our app with the command : "npm test"
+3. if there is an error with mocha please use "npm install mocha"
+4. And finally, you can lauch the app with "npm start"

 ### CI/CD pipeline
 We used travis pipeline for our project as a continuous integration support.
 The link is below.